Lesson Solving the system of algebraic equations of degree 2

 Since the school algebra has no formulas to solve the general algebraic equation of degree 3 or 4, we consider below only those systems of two polynomial equations of degree 2 that may be reduced to quadratic or bi-quadratic resultant equations.

-Please note that methods for solution of quadratic equations are described in this site in lesson 1, lesson 2 and lesson 3.
+Please note that methods for solution of quadratic equations are described in this site in the lessons

-Methods for solution of bi-quadratic equations are described in this site in lesson 4.
+Methods for solution of bi-quadratic equations are described in the lesson Solving algebraic equations of high degree in this site.

 As the first form of the system of two polynomial equations of degree 2 we consider equations